TRIQS/cthyb/doc/install.rst

 #.
 The :ref:`TRIQS <triqslibs:welcome>` library, see :ref:`TRIQS installation instruction <triqslibs:installation>`.
    In the following, we assume that TRIQS is installed in the directory ``path_to_triqs``.

 #.
-The NFFT3 library for non-uniform Fourier transformations https://www-user.tu-chemnitz.de/~potts/nfft/.
+Optional: The NFFT3 library for non-uniform Fourier transformations https://www-user.tu-chemnitz.de/~potts/nfft/.
-   To compile without NFFT3 the two-particle measurements has to be disabled by passing the cmake flag: ``-DMeasureG2=OFF``.
+   The two-particle Green's function measurement requires the NFFT library and can be enabled by passing the cmake flag: ``-DMeasureG2=ON``.

 Installation steps
 ------------------